joysticktv/joysticktv.github.io/streamer_support.md

 * **Joystick Wallet** ($0 min / $0 fee)

 > Please note that with Wire payouts, the first time you receive a payout there will be a slight delay for us to setup your account.
 After the first payout, there will be no more delay.

-Tokens have an assigned value based on their purchase price.
-Promotional / Free tokens are worth $0.02.

 Your payout breakdown is available from the menu, under payouts.